Metastatic Breast Cancer

 When can metastatic breast cancer occur?

-Most often, metastatic breast cancer arises months or years after a person has completed treatment for early or locally advanced breast cancer.
-This is sometimes called a distant recurrence.
+Most often, metastatic breast cancer arises years after a person has completed treatment for early or locally advanced breast cancer.
+This may be called a distant recurrence.

-Some people have metastatic breast cancer when they are first diagnosed (6 percent of diagnoses in U.S. women and 9 percent of diagnoses in U.S. men) [8].
+Some people have metastatic breast cancer when they are first diagnosed (about 6% of diagnoses in U.S. women and about 9% of diagnoses in U.S. men) [157].
 This is called de novo metastatic breast cancer.

 Treatment